top of page

 Our Affirmation

-We affirm without hesitation that the doctrine of sovereign grace — commonly known as the doctrines of grace or Calvinism — beautifully and faithfully reflects the teaching of Scripture regarding the salvation of sinners.
+We affirm without hesitation that the doctrine of sovereign grace—commonly known as the doctrines of grace or Calvinism—faithfully reflects the teaching of Scripture regarding the salvation of sinners.
 It is not a theological trend, but the historic witness of the church and the clear testimony of God’s Word: that from beginning to end "salvation belongs to the Lord" (Jonah 2:9).
+As the Apostle Paul declares:

-“Those whom He predestined He also called, and those whom He called He also justified,
+and those whom He called He also justified,

 and those whom He justified He also glorified.”